michael-sumner/go-make-things/content/about.md

 My ideas on building a simpler, faster world-wide web have been featured in *Net Magazine*.
 Chris Coyier, the founder of CSS-Tricks and CodePen, has described my writing as "infinitely quote-worthy."

 I love pirates, puppies, and Pixar movies, and live near horse farms in rural Massachusetts.
-I run Go Make Things with [Bailey](/about-bailey/), a lab-mix from&nbsp;Tennessee.
+I run Go Make Things with [Ryder](/about-ryder/), a fluffy rescue dog.

 <ul class="list-inline list-inline-responsive">
 	<li>{{<email no-underline="true" icon="true">}}</li>